 Again, your essay should not be about your opinion on the given subject!
 Just analyze the presented arguments and demonstrate which of the opinions is best supported in the passage.

 You should not express your opinion or tell which of the arguments you agree with.
 So don’t give your personal opinion.

-To get maximum results on your GED Essay (Extended Response), you need to be able to analyze which of the in the stimulus presented arguments or points of view is better and you’re also required to explain why that argument or viewpoint is better based on evidence provided in the passage
+To get maximum results on your GED Essay (Extended Response), you need to be able to analyze which of the arguments presented in the stimulus or points of view is better, and you’re also required to explain why that argument or viewpoint is better based on evidence provided in the passage.

 Make sure that your reasoning is based on the provided passage!
 You should refrain from coming up with your own evidence, point of view, or examples.
 Be sure to stick with what’s presented in the passage.